Ruud14/Page-Manipulator/README.md

 - To make sure your code is run everytime you visit a specific page do the following:
     - Put the urls of the websites in the 'active websites' input.
     - Check the 'active' checkbox.
+    - reload the page to make sure it works.

 - Button functionalities:
     - The 'Reload' Button: